When, Not If: Preparing Your NZ Business for a Cyber Attack

 1. The Blueprint for Chaos: Incident Response Planning (IRP)

-This is your absolute foundation.
+This is your foundation.
 An Incident Response Plan (IRP) is a detailed roadmap outlining what your organisation will do before, during, and after a cyber attack.
-It’s not a document to gather dust; it’s a living guide.

 Key elements of a robust NZ-centric IRP: